MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-how-setup-bank-data-conversion-service.md

 ---
-title: Set Up Bank Data Conversion| Microsoft Docs
+title: Set Up Bank Data Conversion
-description: You can set up bank accounts to keep track of transactions and import or export bank feeds, such as Yodlee.
+description: 'You can set up bank accounts to keep track of transactions and import or export bank feeds, such as Yodlee.'
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: Yodlee, feed, stream, data exchange, AMC, bank file import, bank file export, re-export, bank transfer, AMC, AMC Banking 365 Fundamentals extension, funds transfer ms.date: 04/01/2021 ms.author: edupont ms.openlocfilehash: c9f74c300bfeec6f58e691509d54dfc5134391c7 ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb ms.translationtype: HT ms.contentlocale: en-NZ
+ms.search.keywords: 'Yodlee, feed, stream, data exchange, AMC, bank file import, bank file export, re-export, bank transfer, AMC, AMC Banking 365 Fundamentals extension, funds transfer' ms.search.form: '304, 20106, 20105, 20100, 20101, 20107, 20109'
-ms.lasthandoff: 07/08/2021
+ms.date: 04/01/2021
-ms.locfileid: "6442866"
+ms.author: edupont
 ---
 # <a name="set-up-the-amc-banking-365-fundamentals-extension"></a>Set Up the AMC Banking 365 Fundamentals extension
 A global provider of services to convert payment information to any data format that your bank requires is connected and ready to be enabled in [!INCLUDE[prod_short](includes/prod_short.md)].
 This is referred to in [!INCLUDE[prod_short](includes/prod_short.md)] as the AMC Banking 365 Fundamentals extension.